cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 - Customize the `babel` settings to add your own plugins.
 - Swap out `browserify` for `webpack` or anything else.

-Check out the {% url '`file:preprocessor` event docs' file-preprocessor-event %} which describe how to use this event.
+Check out the {% url '`file:preprocessor` event' file-preprocessor-event %} which describe how to use this event.

 ## Browser Launching

-The event `before:browser:launch` can be used to modify the launch arguments for each particular browser.
+The {% url "`before:browser:launch`" before-browser-launch-event %} event can be used to modify the launch arguments for each particular browser.

-You can use the `before:browser:launch` event to do things like:
+### You can use the `before:browser:launch` event to do things like:

-- Load a Chrome extension
+- Load a Chrome extension.
-- Change print media
+- Specify the media type
-- Enable or disable experimental chrome features
+- Enable or disable experimental chrome features.
-- Control which Chrome components are loaded
+- Control which Chrome components are loaded.

-Check out the {% url '`before:browser:launch` event docs' before-browser-launch-event %} which describe how to use this event.
+Check out the {% url '`before:browser:launch` event' before-browser-launch-event %} which describe how to use this event.

 ## Screenshot handling

-The event `after:screenshot` is called after a screenshot is taken and saved to disk.
+The {% url '`after:screenshot`' after-screenshot-event %} event is called after a screenshot is taken and saved to disk.

-You can use the `after:screenshot` event to do things like:
+### You can use the `after:screenshot` event to do things like:

-- Save details about the screenshot
+- Save details about the screenshot.
-- Rename the screenshot
+- Rename the screenshot.
-- Manipulate the screenshot image by resizing or cropping it
+- Manipulate the screenshot image by resizing or cropping it.

 Check out the {% url '`after:screenshot` event docs' after-screenshot-event %} which describe how to use this event.

 ## cy.task

-The event `task` is used in conjunction with the {% url `cy.task()` task %} command.
+The {% url '`task`' task-event %} event is used in conjunction with the {% url `cy.task()` task %} command.
 It allows you to write arbitrary code in Node.js to accomplish tasks that aren't possible in the browser.

-You can use the `task` event to do things like:
+### You can use the `task` event to do things like:

-- Manipulating a database (seeding, reading, writing, etc.)
+- Manipulating a database (seeding, reading, writing, etc.).
-- Storing state in Node that you want persisted (since the driver is fully refreshed on visits)
+- Storing state in Node.js that you want persisted (since the driver is fully refreshed on visits).
-- Performing parallel tasks (like making multiple http requests outside of Cypress)
+- Performing parallel tasks (like making multiple http requests outside of Cypress).
-- Running an external process (like spinning up a Webdriver instance of another browser like Firefox, Safari, or puppeteer)
+- Running an external process (like spinning up a Webdriver instance of another browser like Firefox, Safari, or puppeteer).

 Check out the {% url '`task` event docs' task-event %} which describe how to use this event.

 # API

-Whether you install an NPM module, or just want to write your own code - you should do all of that in this file:
+Whether you install an NPM module, or just want to write your own code - you should do all of that in the **background file** located at:

 ```text
 cypress/background/index.js